icsboyx/watchgod_reload_modules/README.md

-# Watchgod Module for watching file changes and restart modules
+# Using Watchgod Module for watching file changes and restart modules

 This is a simple example of using watchgod module for watching file changes inside project directory and restart all loaded modules.